 If the query against V$LOGSTDBY returns no rows then logical apply is not running.
 Start logical apply by issuing the following statement:

 SQL> alter database start logical standby apply;

-If the query against V$LOGSTDBY continues to return no rows then proceed to step 2.
+If the query against V$LOGSTDBY continues to return no rows then proceed to next step.

 Copy the missing logs to the logical standby system and register them using the ALTER DATABASE REGISTER LOGICAL LOGFILE statement on your logical standby database.
 For example: